africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/Be more Japan - the art of japanese living.md

 ---
-{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/be-more-japan-the-art-of-japanese-living/","title":"Be more Japan - the art of japanese living","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/be-more-japan-the-art-of-japanese-living/","title":"Be more Japan - the art of japanese living"}
 ---